 The new initiator scheme is very simple and logical.
 The ONLY initiators that are useful: fgG and fg.
-These initiators are now embedded into the -fcs 'macro' command.
+These initiators are now embedded into the -fcs 'macro' command. 'fgG' tends to be more bright sounding.

 The fgG (or fGg) initiator default high frequency cutoff for the EQ is at 21kHz, while the fg initiator cutoff is 24kHz.
 It wouldn't seem like these differences are significant, but they are VERY significant.